Parathyroid Hormone PTH Blood Test

 2. The Slow Release Phase

 This phase consists of a release of calcium and phosphate in the bloodstream.
 PTH influence the bone cells to gradually break down the bone to release these minerals when necessary.
-The process takes days and even weeks and it usually takes place when the levels of calcium in the blood drop at dangerous levels.
+The process takes days and even weeks, and it usually occurs when the calcium levelsin the blood drop to dangerous levels.

 3. Effect on Kidneys